wallabag/wallabag/.github/CONTRIBUTING.md

 You can now access your wallabag instance using that url: `http://127.0.0.1:8000`

-If you want to test using an other database than SQLite, uncomment the `postgres` or `mariadb` code from the `compose.yaml` file at the root of the repo.
-Also uncomment related line in the `php` section so the database will be linked to your PHP instance.
+If you want to test using an other database than SQLite, uncomment the `postgres` or `mariadb` code from the `compose.yaml` file at the root of the repo, uncomment the matching `depends_on` line in the `php` section, set `DATABASE_URL` in `.env.local`, and set the test database URL separately in `.env.test.local`.

 ### Using your own PHP server